twentyse7en/pulsecli/README.md

 </p>

 ## TODO
+- By default it shows trending news, may be an option to select other topics
 - Maybe filtering keywords, some news regarding phone lauching are basically ads :p
 - Add new style